 Oue activities have necessarily been curtailed since the start of the coronavirus pandemic and the restrictions it has brought.
 We have moved all our meetings online and have managed to continue to put our case for Independence.
 With no party conferences or Independence marches to attend, we were able to concentrate on work on our booklet, Scotland the Nation – a Christian Case for Independence, which was published in November 2020.

-Our next meeting will be on 27th January 2021.
-Our meetings are open to all members to attend, and Zoom access details will be sent to members nearer the time.
+Our next meeting will be on 7th.
+April 2021.
+Our meetings are open to all members to attend, and Zoom access details and the agenda are emailed to members.

 If you would like to join us, please email us at email@example.com or fill out the contact form on this website.